Cubital tunnel syndrome

 Shaded areas show where altered sensation can occur in cubital tunnel syndrome

 You may find most of your symptoms happen overnight or first thing in the morning.
-Later these symptoms can start to happen more often.
+As the condition progresses, these symptoms can start to happen more often.

 What causes cubital tunnel syndrome?

 There is no obvious cause in most cases of cubital tunnel syndrome.
-However there are different factors that can contribute to cubital tunnel syndrome, including the following.
+However, there are different factors that can lead to cubital tunnel syndrome.

 How is it diagnosed?